SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 the exact delay tolerance values that allow an on-path observer to perform traffic analysis.

-REQ-PACKET-DELAY is satisfied by this in the server-to-network metadata.
+REQ-PACKET-DELAY is satisfied by signaling Tolerance to Delay as part of server-to-network metadata.

 # System Considerations {#sys-considerations}